ddemidov/amgcl/docs/poisson3DbMPI.rst

    :lineno-start: 79

 We determine if either ParMETIS_ or PT-SCOTCH_ is available in lines 82--87, and use the corresponding wrapper provided by the AMGCL.
-The partitioning is the used to compute the permutation matrix :math:`P`, which used to reorder both the system matrix and the RHS vector.
+The wrapper computes the permutation matrix :math:`P`, which is used to reorder both the system matrix and the RHS vector.
 Since the reordering may change the number of rows owned by each MPI process, we update the number of local rows stored in the ``chunk`` variable.

 .. literalinclude:: ../tutorial/1.poisson3Db/poisson3Db_mpi.cpp
    :language: cpp